yaserbelal/Quran_Playlist_Manager/README.md

 ![Adding new surah](Images/2.png)

  ### 3# Removing existing surah
- We can add a remove surah by selecting option 3
+ We can add a remove surah by selecting option 3 and if the surah name  is don't exist you will try again

 ![Removing existing surah](Images/3.png)